anselmobattisti/parser_notas_corretagem_clear/README.md

 # Todo

-* [ ] - Exportar as transações e as notas em Excel
+- [ ] Exportar as transações e as notas em Excel
+- [ ] Exportar as notas em CSV